DengBW-1998/GCDR/README.md

 **Usage**

 If you want to run GCDR or LightGCL:
-- run main.py
+- python main.py

 If you want to run other baselines:
-- run Baseline.py
+- python Baseline.py